holipah23/rens_app/README.md

 ## Features

-The Klinik App comes with the following features:
+The Ren's App comes with the following features:

 - User authentication (login and logout)
-- Patient registration
-- Appointment scheduling
+- Manage users
-- Medical record management
-- Billing management
+- Manage product

 ## Technologies Used